It could be argued that Las Vegas is one giant theme park.

 The steel coaster that used to be known as the Manhattan Express snakes around the "Statue of Liberty" and other NYC landmarks in front of the New York-New York hotel and casino.
 This is not one of our favorite rides, as you can read in our scathing coaster review.

-The rides at this casino on the outskirts of Vegas include the Desperado, one of the early hypercoasters, a log flume, a motion simulator theater, and a freefall tower ride.
+The rides at this casino on the outskirts of Vegas (on the California state line) include the Desperado, one of the early hypercoasters, a log flume, a motion simulator theater, and a freefall tower ride.
+Note that the casino sometimes closes the attractions for extended periods.
+Check to make sure they are open before you visit.

 This large outdoor water park includes lots of slides and attractions, including the Rock-A-Hoola bowl ride, a launch capsule loop slide, a mini funnels ride, a family raft ride, a wave pool, and an enormous interactive water play structure.

-Read about the unusual attractions at the top of the 900-foot tower including the Big Shot freefall ride, the High Roller coaster, the spinning Insanity ride, the teeter-totter XScream ride, and the absolutely insane Sky Jump.
+Read about the unusual attractions at the top of the 900-foot tower including the Big Shot freefall ride, the spinning Insanity ride, the teeter-totter XScream ride, and the absolutely insane Sky Jump “controlled drop” from the top of the tower to the gorund.

-Major outdoor park includes plenty of wild slides and unique attractions such as The Rattler, the first water ride of its kind in North America, the Canyon Cliffs speed slide, the Hoover Half Pipe, and Constrictor, which features the tallest and tightest banking turns of any water slide in the world.
+Wet ’n’ Wild is a major outdoor park includes plenty of wild slides and unique attractions such as The Rattler, the first water ride of its kind in North America, the Canyon Cliffs speed slide, the Hoover Half Pipe, and Constrictor, which features one of the tallest and tightest banking turns of any water slide in the world.

 The medium-sized outdoor waterpark includes a wave pool, speed slides, lazy river, family slides, Hurricane Cove kids area, and Scorpion half-pipe tube ride.
 Other attractions include bowling, go-karts, laser tag, mini-golf, an arcade, and billiards.